SaadARazzaq/Roll-Number-on-7-Segment-Display/README.md

 ## Bonus Info

-This will help in understanding Digital Logic Design in practical 🙂🔥
+This will help in understanding Digital Logic Design in practical.
+Do not hesitate to play with it 🙂🔥